feenkcom/gtoolkit/README.md

 # The Glamorous Toolkit (GT)
-GT is the moldable IDE for Pharo.
-The main goal of GT is to redefine the experience of developing software.
+The Glamorous Toolkit is the moldable integrated development environment.
+For Pharo.
+It is made of components that are programmable inexpensively while using the tool itself.
+And it is open-source under an MIT license.

+More details about it can be found on [the official website](https://feenk.com/gt).

 The current repository embodies the second generation of GT that is based on the [Bloc project](https://github.com/pharo-graphics/Bloc) and it is comprised of a set of distinct tools.
 Currently these are:
 - [Inspector](https://github.com/feenkcom/gtoolkit-inspector): the moldable inspector for Pharo on top of Bloc.